Making College Accessible

 In 2018, Daniel started a course in accountancy.

-Again, Daniel faced challenges accessing his studies and had to continually reiterate to teaching staff his support requirements even though they had been made aware of them when he enrolled.
+Again, Daniel faced challenges accessing his studies.
+He had to continually reiterate to teaching staff his support requirements, even though they had been made aware of them when he enrolled.
 After three months the college finally met with Daniel to put a support plan in place.
 But the same issues continued.

 Daniel and his mum observed a lack of clear procedure and poor communication amongst the staff involved.
 There was very little involvement from the college’s disability support, Anna said: